-• The person in charge in case of emergency or his or her designee will monitor their locations' NOAA weather radio and local media which provides continuing coverage via broadcast or the internet.
-The weather alert radio is kept at the operator's desk in the Circulation workroom on the first floor.
+The person in charge in case of emergency or his or her designee will monitor their locations' NOAA weather radio and local media which provides continuing coverage via broadcast or the internet.
+Move irreplaceable items to higher ground.
+Avoid walking or driving through flood waters,

-DURING A TORNADO WATCH OR THUNDERSTORM WARNING:
+DURING A TORNADO WATCH OR THUNDERSTORM WATCH OR WARNING:

-- The person in charge in case of emergency or his or her designee will monitor their locations' NOAA weather radio and local media which provides continuing coverage via broadcast or the internet.
+- Keep flashlights and battery operated devices charged in case of power outages. - The person in charge in case of emergency or his or her designee will monitor their locations' NOAA weather radio and local media which provides continuing coverage via broadcast or the internet.
 The weather alert radio is kept at the operator's desk in the Circulation workroom on the first floor. - The person in charge in case of emergency or his or her designate will check the protective areas for personal items or potential hazards, unlock any door that is normally locked, and make sure the area is open, clear and ready for immediate use.